mitchell-johnstone/SF/EMIT/ch1.md

 "Yes.
 That's precisely what happened.
 Your former self submitted of his own volition."

 "Submitted?
-You seem like an asshole and you're an unknown," the terrified said with a gun's gesture towards to the once again worried, "So no, I don't think I'll be submitting, regardless of what that other me did to get here."
+You seem like an asshole, and you," the terrified said with a gun's gesture towards to the once again worried "you're an unknown; so no, I don't think I have or will be submitting anytime soon."

 "I'm not asking you to submit to anything now.
 I didn't even ask before, I don't think.
 I'm asking -"